 Finland is one of only two EU countries included in this roundup of the hardest countries to get citizenship.

 We mainly chose to include it because of the tough language requirements for naturalization.

 to apply for Finnish citizenship, you’ll need to pass a Finnish language exam at level 3-4.

 The Finnish language is widely considered one of the world’s most difficult.
 But the good news is, Finland also has Swedish as its second official language, so you could also take the language exam in Swedish.

 Other than the language exam, you’ll need to be resident in Finland for seven years before submitting your application.

-Singapore is the final country in this round up of the world’s hardest countries to get citizenship.
+Singapore is the final contender in this roundup of the world’s hardest countries to get citizenship.

-This small Asian country has one of the world’s most powerful passports.
-Singapore regularly vies with Japan for top position.
+This small Asian country has one of the world’s most powerful passports, regularly vying with Japan for top position.